elephantscale/es-training-new/cassandra/slides/CASS-Cassandra_Basics.md

  * No single master

-     - No single point of failure-> highly available
+     - No single point of failure => highly available

      - Compare with Hadoop